sr320/LabDocs/protocols/ProteinprepforMSMS.md

 3) Add 6.6 µl of 1.5 M Tris pH 8.8

-4) Add 2.5 µl 200 mM TCEP and vortex
+4) Add 2.5 µl 200 mM TCEP and vortex.

 5) Test pH of samples to make sure they are still basic using pH test strips.

 6) Incubate samples 1 hour at 37°C.

-7) Add 20 µl of 200 mM iodoacetamide (IAA)
+7) Add 20 µl of 200 mM iodoacetamide (IAA), vortex

 8) Incubate 1 hour, room temperature, in dark